 Always in Pursuit of a Better Patient Experience

-We will begin the technology upgrade process on January 27 in our west suburban facilities, and on March 3 in our Chicago and north suburban facilities.
+We began the multi-year technology upgrade process in 2018, and all of our facilities will be using the integrated electronic health record system by the end of February 2020.
 Please note that we may need more time to verify your information during this important transition.

 Frequently Asked Questions

 An electronic health record system is technology that healthcare providers use to access and update a patient’s medical and health information.
 A patient’s medical record resides in this system and includes demographic information, vital signs, medications, medical history, immunizations, lab results, radiology reports and more.